Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Experiments

 \subsection{Ablation Study}

-We ablate VJC and MIPF (Tab.~\ref{tab:componts}).
-Without either module, the model achieves 22.74 mIoU.
-Adding VJC or MIPF improves the performance to 22.92 and 23.14, while combining both reaches 23.34 mIoU.
-Tab.~\ref{tab:vjc} and Tab.~\ref{tab:mipf} further present the ablation results on the internal parameters of the VJC and MIPF modules.
+We ablate VJC and MIPF in Tab.~\ref{tab:componts}.
+The baseline without either module achieves $22.74$ mIoU.
+Adding VJC or MIPF improves the performance to $22.97$ and $22.88$, respectively, while combining both further increases it to $23.34$ mIoU.
+These results verify the effectiveness of each module and demonstrate their complementary contributions when employed together.
+Tabs.~\ref{tab:vjc} and~\ref{tab:mipf} further analyze their internal configurations.
+The best results are obtained with $C_{hd}=64$ for VJC and $C_{pd}=8$ with eight attention heads for MIPF, while introducing only marginal parameter and memory overhead.